Adesina08/snack-track-insight-app/README.md

 ```

 `VITE_API_BASE_URL` is optional when the frontend and backend are served from the same domain.
 Set it to your backend URL when running the frontend locally against a remote API.
+`CORS_ORIGIN` specifies which domains may access the API.
+Provide your deployed frontend's URL (or a comma-separated list) so browsers can make cross-origin requests.

 The server reads these values from environment variables at runtime.
 For Azure deployments define them in **App Settings** so `process.env` contains the required values.